The London Gazette: Current publication

-His Majesty's Stationery Office has digitised all issues of the Gazette, and these are available online.
+His Majesty's Stationery Office has digitised all issues of The Gazette, and these are available online.

 The official Gazettes are published by The Stationery Office.
-The content, apart from insolvency notices, is available in a number of machine-readable formats, including XML (delivery by email/FTP) and XML/RDFa via Atom feed.
+The content is available in a number of machine-readable formats, including XML (delivery by email/FTP) and XML/RDFa via Atom feed.

 History

 The London Gazette was first published as The Oxford Gazette on 7 November 1665.
 Charles II and the Royal Court had moved to Oxford to escape the Great Plague of London, and courtiers were unwilling to touch London newspapers for fear of contagion.
 The Gazette was "Published by Authority" by Henry Muddiman, and its first publication is noted by Samuel Pepys in his diary.
 The King returned to London as the plague dissipated, and the Gazette moved too, with the first issue of The London Gazette (labelled No. 24) being published on 5 February 1666.
 The Gazette was not a newspaper in the modern sense: it was sent by post to subscribers, not printed for sale to the general public.

-Her Majesty's Stationery Office took over the publication of the Gazette in 1889.
+His Majesty's Stationery Office took over the publication of the Gazette in 1889.
 Publication of the Gazette was transferred to the private sector in 2006, under government supervision, when HMSO was sold and renamed The Stationery Office.
+All content is available under the Open Government Licence v3.0, except where otherwise stated.

+Digitisation, and online hosting, of the archive of London Gazette back-issues commenced at the start of the 21st Century, and Gazettes-Online went live on 28 January 2003.
+From 2014 onwards, it was only available online.